willyc2004/navigating_uncertainty_in_mpp/README.md

-# [Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning]
+# Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning

 ## Overview
-This repository contains supplementary code for our double-blind submission to [IJCAI 2025].
+This repository contains supplementary code for our double-blind submission to IJCAI 2025.

 ## Submission Guidelines
 To ensure compliance with double-blind review requirements, we have taken the following measures: